North South Interconnector

 Project Overview

-Peer organisations EirGrid and SONI operate the electricity grid across the island, in Ireland and Northern Ireland respectively, but currently there is only one interconnector between the two jurisdictions.
+Peer organisations EirGrid and SONI operate the electricity grid across the island, in Ireland and Northern Ireland respectively.
+Currently there is only one interconnector between the two jurisdictions.
+A problem on this interconnector could result in widespread power failures.

 As things stand, we have to restrict the amount of power that can flow through the existing infrastructure in order to limit the possibility of any such issues arising.